FAQs – click the question for the explanation.

 Where do I register the death?

-How many copies of the Registrar’s certificate will I need?
+How many copies of the Registrar’s death certificate will I need?

 The Registrar will issue you with one copy.
-You will usually need another 4-5 copies of this Green certificate to be able to send to the bank, solicitors etc. for which there will be a charge by the Registrar.
+You will usually need other copies to be able to send to the bank, solicitors etc. for which there will be a charge by the Registrar.

 When do I have to register by?